FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates-presets.md

 }
 ```

 A weapon used by the Heavy Weapon Guy class.
-This uses `buckshot` ammo.
+This doesn't prevent jumping and uses `buckshot` ammo.

 {{% hint warning %}}
 This template is designed specifically for [weapon_minigun]({{< ref weapon_minigun >}}), it won't work properly for other weapons without modifications.